-Whether you play country, EDM, or metal, having an unique logo that helps you stand out from the pack is important to a musician's branding.
+Whether you play country, EDM, metal, etc., having an unique logo that helps you stand out from the pack is important to a musician's branding.
 From Armin van Buuren's sticker-like decal to Deadmau5's, well, mouse head, these images often offer sweaty, nostalgic pangs when we see them, and a glimpse into the sonic aesthetic of the advertised act.
 That said, for every memorable logo, there's ten woefully generic or uninspired ones that make us wonder, "How much did they pay for this?"

-We asked five of our favorite creative directors and graphic designers to help us decide which of these logos hold up from a design perspective—and which ones are looking a bit out-of-date.
+We asked five of our favourite creative directors and graphic designers to help us decide which of these logos hold up from a design perspective—and which ones are looking a bit out-of-date.
 Scoring each one out of ten, they didn't hold back with their critiques, and we tabulated the results and crowned a winner.

 Nicholas Aoki - illustrator and instructor at Toronto's OCAD University

 Colin Bergh - creative director, Bad Day Magazine